MarcosTulioSDLV/parking-control/README.md

 Database Config:

-For test this API, it is necessary to create a MySQL database with the properties:
+For test this API, an external database is not necessary because an embedded database (H2 Database) was used with the following configuration properties:
 - name: parking_control_db
-- user name: root
+- user name: sa
 - password: